For Emma, Forever Ago: Recording and production

-Composition
+Composition and music

 For Emma, Forever Ago is a summation of Vernon's life events at the time, ranging from "lost love and longing" to mediocrity.
 His lyrics on the album aspire to tell stories, which was inspired by musician Bruce Springsteen, and the song structures are unorthodox.
 He discarded his old method of songwriting, both metaphorically and literally: on one occasion, an old PowerBook crashed, losing dozens of unfinished old songs.
 Vernon buried the laptop in the snow, later remarking, "They were taken from me but it was good that they were, as it really gave me a new face."
 Music came first, after which he would create wordless vocal lines.
 He felt this process brought forth "weird, subconscious melodies and sounds."
 He considered this method a "back-door way," as they fit more to his unintelligible syllables than words.

 He expanded upon this process in a 2008 interview: